50 of the best clubs and bars in Cape Town

-During the day this bistro on the corner of Kloof Nek Road and Burnside Road is a hot dog, pastries and coffee joint, but after 5 pm things move over to the bar, the Black Ram, for drinks and merriment.
-It’s a place where local creatives and trendsetter get together and the regular crowd is sure to be there.
+During the day this bistro on the corner of Kloof Nek Road and Burnside Road is a hot dog, pastries, and coffee joint, but after 5 pm things move over to the bar, the Black Ram, for drinks and merriment.
+It’s a place where local creatives and trendsetters get together and the regular crowd is sure to be there.

 The casual and laid-back atmosphere of Rick’s makes it a great spot for cocktails and beers with friends.
 The loft lounge and cocktail bar leads onto a roof deck and gives patrons a stunning view of Table Mountain.

-One of the hippest restaurant/bars on the Cape Town scene, Arcade is a hot spot proven to be super popular with the cool kids.
+One of the hippest restaurant/bars on the Cape Town scene, Arcade is super popular with the cool kids.
 Located on the bustling Bree Street, Arcade has a gritty, urban feel with tables inside and spilling out onto the street.
 Great vibe, food, a well-stocked bar and a DJ desk make for a great night out.